oeholmen/UVIScript/Tweaksynth/README.md

 ## Different flavors

-Tweak Synth comes in different flavors - wavetable, two analog and additive.
+Tweak Synth comes in different flavors - wavetable, analog and additive.
 They are all similar, but there are different modulation options, and of course, the oscillators differ.
 But the tweaking algorithm is shared between all synths.

 ## Synth overview

-Tweak Synth is built in UVI Falcon, using a signal flow and parameters that are typical of classic analog synths.
-The synths have two oscillators, and a noise generator, except the 3 Osc Analog, that has three oscillators and a sub oscillator.
+Tweak Synth is built in UVI Falcon, using subtactive synthesis typical of classic analog synths.
+The synths have two oscillators, and a noise generator.
 The synth is divided into six pages: Patchmaker, Twequencer, Synthesis, Filter, Modulation and Effects.
 Switching between pages is done using the buttons above the mixer.

 ### Mixer

 The mixer section is always visible for easy access to global parameters.
-Here you find levels for the oscillators, unison settings, play mode (poly/mono/glide) and noise type or sub waveform.
+Here you find levels for the oscillators, unison settings, play mode (poly/mono/glide) and noise type.
 It also features an on/off button for the Falcon arpeggiator for easy access.

 ### Synthesis section